robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 or sound waves frequencies that human hear (20Hz - 20kHz).
 At both cases signal could be digitized by sampling it over time.
 Principle is exactly the same.

-In case of sound waves output of Discrete Fourier Transform is often showed on music player window or on radio LCD.
+Nowadays sound is very rarely used to transmit data but there are still plenty of other DFT applications.
+Output of Discrete Fourier Transform is often showed on music player window or on radio LCD.
 Apart from nice looking bouncing bars we can also read from that output how loud each frequency range is.
 We can for example read without even listening to the song how fast is the bass beat.

     IMAGE 1: 1 seconds of song and few ranges that overlaps